Excerpts from coming article in New Mobility magazine from another happy Redman client.

 Private insurance paid for my first one.
 After that Medicare-covered 80%.
 Also, I had a trade-in allowance.
 Redman handled all of the purchasing processes.

 Would you recommend this chair?
 What would you tell someone who is on the fence about getting one?

 Yes, I would and do recommend the Redman chair.
 I encourage getting a standing wheelchair, one that’s easy to work on, with a good support team (have that with Redman).
-Looking forward to getting my third Redman power chair, in the past I have checked out other wheelchairs, best choice still Redman.
+Looking forward to getting my third Redman power chair, in the past, I have checked out other wheelchairs, the best choice still Redman.

 Anything else you want to add?

 I feel more a part of the congregation when I can stand for song and prayer.